Advanced Trees for heating and cooling

 This is the kind of ‘green’ attitude we all must employ to make a long-term environmental difference.
 Trees can make a difference.

-A beautiful dense tree with small dark green glossy leaves and brown velvety underside so expected with Magnolia grandiflora varieties.
-It produces creamy white fragrant flowers anytime during the warmer months from November through February/March.
-These flowers are bigger than the popular 'Little Gem'.
+A beautiful dense tree with small mid-green glossy leaves and brown velvety underside.
+It produces creamy white fragrant flowers anytime during the warmer months from November through March.
+The tree grows denser and flowers are bigger than 'Little Gem', making this a popular alternative.
 It differentiates itself from other varieties by its wavy edge to its leaf and its bright pink new growth.
 30cm/14L 40cm/27L 50cm/52L

 Find a Tree